volterraedge/terraform-provider-volterra/docs/resources/volterra_securemesh_site_v2.md

 Enable Forward Proxy for this site.
 Traffic will be processed in the order that Forward Proxy Policies are added..

 `forward_proxy_policies` - (Required) Ordered List of Forward Proxy Policies active.
 See [ref](#ref) below for details.

-### Gateway Choice First Address

-First usable address from the network prefix is chosen as default gateway.

-### Gateway Choice Last Address

-Last usable address from the network prefix is chosen as default gateway.

 ### Interface Choice Bond Interface